Research Policy Statement

 4. The CALL Research Field

 The CALL research field, an established and significant area, is both rich and diverse.
 It is in constant evolution, alongside the technologies that it exploits.
 These technologies continue to expand and develop and the opportunities they present become clearer through time.
-The field involves, primarily, research into and evaluation of pedagogical practice in relation to language learning, for instance how translation and interpreting, or the development of oral skills are affected by the use of distance or blended learning strategies, the exploitation of multimedia technologies, web-enhanced language learning (WELL), Computer-Mediated Communication (CMC) and Mobile Assisted Language Learning (MALL), the use of corpora and of virtual worlds.
+The field involves, primarily, research into and evaluation of pedagogical practice in relation to language learning, for instance how translation and interpreting, or the development of oral skills are affected by the use of distance or blended learning strategies, the exploitation of multimedia technologies, web-enhanced language learning (WELL), Computer-Mediated Communication (CMC) and Mobile Assisted Language Learning (MALL), open education, the use of corpora and of virtual worlds.

 4.1 The Interdisciplinary Nature of CALL